nicholas-mainardi/NAXiPP/Usage.md

 `export CLASSPATH=.:./antlr-3.5.2-complete.jar:$CLASSPATH`

 Replace antlr-3.5.2-complete.jar with the actual jar of your ANTLR installation.
-Then, we can invoke ANTLR with the following
+Then, we can generate the parser by employing the Makefile with target gen_parser:
-command:

-`java org.antlr.Tool RFC5280.g`
+`make gen_parser`

 Remarks:
- 1. parser generation might be memory intensive.
-Therefore, You may need to add the option -Xmx[number]g to increase to [number] GB the amount of RAM used by the Java Virtual Machine(JVM).
+ 1. Parser generation might be memory intensive.
+Therefore, while calling ANTLR in the Makefile, 16 GB of RAM are reserved for the Java Virtual Machine (JVM).
+You may need to adjust this amount of RAM with the option -Xmx[number]g to set to [number] GB the amount of RAM used by the JVM.
- 1. It is likely that You will observe a lot of warnings stating a template error.
+ 1. It is likely that you will observe a lot of warnings stating a template error.
 You can ignore those warnings since they are due to an unfixed harmless bug in ANTLR C backend